experiment-hub/experiment-hub-backend/infra.md

 #activate firewall
-sudo ufw status #shows inactive sudo ufw allow ssh sudo ufw allow from 10.124.0.0/20 to any port 3000 proto tcp sudo ufw enable reboot
+sudo ufw status #shows inactive sudo ufw allow ssh sudo ufw allow from any to any port 80 proto tcp sudo ufw allow from 10.124.0.0/20 to any port 3000 proto tcp sudo ufw allow from any to any port 3000 proto tcp sudo ufw enable reboot